foundry-matrix/CrapWords/README.md

 ```

 ## Writing our test first
 Make a *test* folder in your root.
-Within that, make a test file (I prefer to call my e.g. server test __server.js, but that's preference)
+Within that, make a test file (I prefer to name my tests __filename.js e.g.  a server test would be __server.js, but that's preference)
 With lab, we must not only require lab but also export a script:
 ```js
 var lab = exports.lab = require("lab").script();